Business Risks

 (a) Business trends and effects of economic, social and political changes

-(b) Natural disasters such as earthquakes, virus infectious disease, geopolitical risks and Force Majeure events such as terrorism and conflict
+(b) Force Majeure events such as natural disasters including earthquakes, virus infectious disease, geopolitical risks and terrorism and conflicts

 (c) Risks related to partners

-In the Group’s business domains, we may receive an order jointly with partners by setting up a joint venture with based on project size and complexity and risk sharing.
-In the event of joint venture partners’ default or deteriorated financial circumstances, the Group bears contractual joint responsibility and this may affect the Group’s business performance.
+In the Group's business domains, we may receive an order jointly with partners by setting up a joint venture or a consortium based on project size and complexity and risk sharing.
+In the event of partners' default, deteriorated financial circumstances or other critical issues affecting their project execution capabilities, the Group may bear contractual joint responsibility and this may affect the Group's business performance.
+Our risk management process includes analyzing potential partners' financial circumstances and project execution capabilities prior to and after establishing partnerships to immediately identify and deal with risks.

 (d) Surging equipment and materials costs

 There is time lag between when a contract estimate is issued and when an order is placed.
-As a result, when there is a dramatic shift in the socio-political situation, such as with the current geopolitical crisis in Ukraine, we are exposed to the risk of an unforeseen increase in equipment and materials costs.
+As a result, when there is a dramatic shift in the socio-political situation, such as an outbreak of wars and conflicts between nations and regions, we are exposed to the risk of an unforeseen increase in equipment and materials costs.
 Specifically, the price of steel, which is a major component in plant construction, can be greatly affected by fluctuating prices for coking coal and iron ore.
 It is also difficult to predict fluctuations in market prices for materials such as copper, nickel, aluminum, and zinc.
 There are also concerns that shipping rates may be affected by the surge in oil prices and higher insurance premiums.

 To mitigate such risks, in addition to tracking market trends, the Group takes steps such as diversifying our suppliers and encouraging competition by ordering from suppliers around the world, early order placement for equipment and materials, and building good relationships with top-tier suppliers.
 Through discussions and negotiations with our business partners and stakeholders, such as clients, suppliers, and subcontractors, we are working to appropriately address the soaring equipment, materials and labor prices caused by global inflation.